 Their newborn is fussy, inconsolable, and not breastfeeding well.
 If the baby is able to achieve a strong latch at the breast, it is often extremely painful for the parent causing cracking and bleeding of the nipples.
 Perhaps the baby cannot latch well, he/she is then not able to drain the breast during feedings, resulting in engorged and painful breasts, or even worse- mastitis.
 Perhaps the baby was premature or had other difficulties at birth.
 Perhaps there is a concern that he/she is “failing to thrive” and has not gained enough weight.

 This parent likely delivered her baby in a hospital or birthing center where she was visited by a Lactation Consultant before going home with her baby.
-The lactation consultant likely spent a short amount of time helping the parent with breastfeeding practices such as ways of opening the baby’s mouth wider, placing the nipple deeply in its mouth, holding her baby in more comfortable positions, etc. If the baby is struggling to attain a deep, strong latch, there is often no more advice than, “Keep trying”.
+The lactation consultant probably spent a short amount of time helping the parent with breastfeeding practices such as ways of opening the baby’s mouth wider, placing the nipple deeply in its mouth, holding her baby in more comfortable positions, etc. If the baby struggles to attain a deep, strong latch, there is often no more advice than, “Keep trying”.
 Once the baby is at home, if nursing continues to be a struggle, then the parent often returns to the hospital lactation consultant for another short consult.
 Here, the baby is usually weighed to see if he/she is gaining a normal amount of weight and if they are transferring milk.
 If not, then often formula is introduced.
-This can lead to a spiral of low milk production by the parent and often results in a failure to establish normal breastfeeding practice.
+This can lead to a spiral of low milk production by the parent and often fails to establish normal breastfeeding practices.
 Once again, if the baby is not able to do these things, there is usually little instruction about addressing the physical limitations of the baby.

 In a nutshell:

 The most common physical barriers preventing the baby from breastfeeding normally are: